digideskio/pakyow-chat/README.md

 A web-based chat app written using PakyowUI.
-PakyowUI brings live updating UIs to Pakyow apps without moving logic to the client.
-Instead, PakyowUI apps are written in a backend-driven style.
-No JavaScript was required to build this example app (beyond the pakyow.js library bundled with PakyowUI).
+PakyowUI brings live updating views to Pakyow apps without moving logic to the client.
+Instead, PakyowUI apps are written in a traditional backend-driven style. *No JavaScript was required to build this example app (beyond the pakyow.js library bundled with PakyowUI).*

-Turn off JavaScript in your browser and the app still retains its core functionality (without the live updates of course).
-You get this progressive enhancement for free, without having to think about it during development.
+Turn off JavaScript support in your browser and the app still retains its core functionality (without the live updates of course).
+You get this progressive enhancement for free, without thinking about it during development.

 Full documentation will be available soon, along with an official release!